biojava/biojava.github.io/wiki/Andreas_Dräger.md

 title: Andreas Dräger
 ---

-Andreas Dräger is a PhD-student at the Cener for Bioinformatics (ZBIT) in Tübingen, Germany.
+Andreas Dräger is a PhD-student at the Center for Bioinformatics (ZBIT) in Tübingen, Germany.
 During his master thesis at the Martin-Luther-University Halle-Wittenberg he improved the storage of taxonomic information in BioSQL databases and implemented sequence